iggredible/Learn-Vim/ch08_registers.md

 The named registers are not just for storing texts.
 They can also execute macros with `@`.
 I will go over macros in the next chapter.

 Keep in mind since macros are stored inside Vim registers, you can accidentally overwrite the stored text with macros.
-If you store the text "Hello Vim" in register "a and you later record a macro in the same register (`qa{macro-sequence}q`), that macro will overwrite your "Hello Vim" text stored earlier.
+If you store the text "Hello Vim" in register a and you later record a macro in the same register (`qa{macro-sequence}q`), that macro will overwrite your "Hello Vim" text stored earlier.

 ## Clearing A Register

 Technically, there is no need to clear any register because the next register you store under the same name will overwrite it.
 However, you can quickly clear any named register by recording an empty macro.
-For example, if you run `qaq`, Vim will record an empty macro in the register "a.
+For example, if you run `qaq`, Vim will record an empty macro in the register a.

-Another alternative is to run the command `:call setreg('a', '')` where "a is the register "a.
+Another alternative is to run the command `:call setreg('a', '')` where "a is the register a.

 One more way to clear register is to set the content of "a register to an empty string with the expression `:let @a = ''`.

 ## Putting The Content Of A Register

 You can use the `:put` command to paste the content of any one register.
-For example, if you run `:put a`, Vim will print the content of register "a below the current line.
+For example, if you run `:put a`, Vim will print the content of register a below the current line.
 This behaves much like `"ap`, with the difference that the normal mode command `p` prints the register content after the cursor and the command `:put` prints the register content at newline.

-Since `:put` is a command-line command, you can pass it an address. `:10put a` will paste text from register "a to below line 10.
+Since `:put` is a command-line command, you can pass it an address. `:10put a` will paste text from register a to below line 10.

 One cool trick to pass `:put` with the black hole register (`"_`).
 Since the black hole register does not store any text, `:put _` will insert a blank line instead.
 You can combine this with the global command to insert multiple blank lines.
 For example, to insert blank lines below all lines that contain the text "end", run `:g/end/put _`.
 You will learn about the global command later.